What is Elasticsearch?

 - Another index for user profile data

-- Document: Listed in JSON format more than one fields formulate in a document. each and every document is associated with an index value and type on its format.
-A UID which helps to pick a document uniquely is associated to each and every document.
+- Document: Listed in JSON format, more than one fields formulate in a document. each and every document is associated with an index value and type in its format.
+A UID that helps to pick a document uniquely is associated with each and every document.

-- Replicas− All the indexes and shards replication is generated by the users.
-The major uses of getting the data replicated across the cluster are it ensure data availability at a very high rate in a failure scenario, and also helps to increase the search performance by considering the replicas as the intended data.
+- Replicas− The users generate all the indexes and shards replication.
+The major uses of getting the data replicated across the cluster are that it ensures data availability at a very high rate in a failure scenario and increases the search performance by considering the replicas as the intended data.

 What can we do with Elasticsearch?

 Let us understand what we can do with it.